jimishol/Pioneerspacesim_trading_economy/docs/economy_mod_preview/preview.md

     fertilizers for 2016c.
     Too much free space should correct json

-Re-calibrating the economy mod was done only by commodities.ods.
+**Re-calibrating the economy mod** was done only by commodities.ods.
 As, with general restriction, there is different profit per each ship that can be esti- mated, the callibration was done such as each upgrade of ship to happen after about 20su.
 Dsminer wants about 40su.
 Free cargo was calculated better and amphiesma got into picture as prerequisite of lunarshuttle.

-Skipjack was acquired by lua interpreter, as it was too trouble to start over again even from Mars.
+**Skipjack was acquired by lua interpreter,** as it was too trouble to start over again even from Mars.

-# 3 Efficient trading has started and economy re-
+# 3 Efficient trading has started and economy recalibrated.

-# callibrated.

 ## 3.1 Skipjack

-Autopilot, hyperdrive and 16t fuel, leaves 68t^3 free cargo.
+Autopilot, hyperdrive and 16t fuel, leaves 68t[^3] free cargo.

+([^3]: It says 79t as it calculates the whole capacity.)

-Activities with Skipjack.
+**Activities** with Skipjack.
 I need 1 crew for this ship.
 I hired one at 3231/07/ for 137/week.

-1. 38t Major to minor liquor for 5240.96c and 30t+10t^4 Major to minor meat for 3916.8c.
+1. 38t Major to minor liquor for 5240.96c and 30t+10t[^4] Major to minor meat for 3916.8c.

+    ([^4]: I removed 10t fuel)

 2. 81t minor to Major farm machinery for 12737.25c.
 3. 56t Major to minor liquor for 7723.52c and 25t Major to minor meat for 2448.00c.

-(^3) It says 79t as it calculates the whole capacity.
-(^4) I removed 10t fuel

 4. 81t minor to Major farm machinery for 12737.25c.
 5. 74t NEWS for 44133.59c!
 6. 74t Major to minor meat for 10656.00c.